Alyssa Koens, Profile's Nutritionist in Chief, gets you ready for Thanksgiving with some nutritional wisdom and delicious recipes to boot!

 - Add cauliflower and cook for about 10 minutes, or until fully cooked.

-- Add mushrooms and continue cooking until they’ve begun to sweat,
+- Add mushrooms and continue cooking until they’ve begun to sweat, about 5 minutes.

 - Top with spices and vinegar and cook for 1 minute.